TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 13/1 Corinthians 13.11.md

 ---

-When I was a child, I spake as a child, I felt as a child, I thought as a child: now that I am become a man, I have put away childish things.
+When I was a child, I spoke as a child, I felt as a child, I thought as a child.
+Now that I have become a man, I have put away childish things.